 No food mill?
 No problem!
 (For those unfamiliar with a food mill, it’s a boon to home cooks obsessed with tomatoes because of its ability to remove seeds and skins from a thick purée.)
 LC recipe tester and homemade ketchup aficionado Brenda Carleton has canned countless incarnations of this condiment recipe, and not once has she bothered to invest in a food mill.
 Why would she?
 She has her trusty potato ricer on hand.
 Carleton is on her 50th or so batch of homemade ketchup, each made in ricer fashion, and she has no complaints.
 (Uh, almost no complaints.
 She did mention that the ricer is messy, but then, a food mill would also be messy.

 No potato ricer?
 No problem there, either.
 Another LC recipe-testing aficionado, Lori Widmeyer, has also made this ketchup more than once and removes the skins and seeds the old-fashioned way.
 She marks an “X” on the bottom of each tomato, blanches it (that is, plops it in boiling water for just a few seconds), immediately plunges it into ice water, then coaxes the skins to slip off with her fingertips.
 Then she chops the tomatoes and drains them in a colander.
-(Those times when Widmeyer was impatient and didn’t drain the tomatoes—albeit against her better judgment—the resulting ketchup always seemed a tad watery.)
+(Those times when Widmeyer was impatient and didn’t drain the tomatoes—albeit against her better judgment—the resulting ketchup was watery.)

 Special Equipment: Food mill or potato ricer